M. C. Levee

-M.C.
-Levee (January 18, 1891, Chicago – May 24, 1972, Palm Springs, California) was born Michael C. Levee.
+Michael Charles Levee (January 18, 1891 – May 24, 1972) was an American film executive.

 Beginning his career as a prop man, Levee worked his way up to an executive at several different film studios, including First National Pictures, United Artists Studios, and Paramount Pictures.
 Levee was one of the original 36 founding members of the Academy of Motion Picture Arts and Sciences (AMPAS) and served as its third president from 1931 to 1932.

 Levee was also one of Hollywood's top agents until his retirement in 1956, working with such stars as Mary Pickford and Joan Crawford.

 Personal life

 Levee was one of six children growing up in Chicago.
 He had four brothers named Louis, George, Eddie and Sidney and a sister named Rose Levee.
-He was married to Rose (Mimi) Levee and had 2 sons.
-His oldest son, Michael Levee Jr., served as Vice-President of Radnite-Mattel Productions.
-His youngest son, John Levee, was a painter who lived in Paris.
-M. C. Levee's second marriage was to Trudy Levee.
+He was married to Rose "Mimi" Hirschkowitz on November 11, 1914, and they had two sons.
+The elder, Michael Levee Jr., served as Vice-President of Radnite-Mattel Productions.
+His younger son, John Levee, was a painter who lived in Paris.
+M. C. Levee's second marriage was to Trudy Levee in 1958.
 He died at the age of 81 from cancer in Palm Springs, California.